Xceptance/xlt-visual-assert/README.md

 ### General
 To best utilize visual verification, we suggest to either create a dedicated test case or copy one of your most important ones and modify it.
 Most important is that you add dedicated points where visual verification should take place.

-???
-These places should symbolize typical screens and don't (cover?) too much data (that?) moves visually, such as sliders or tickers.
+These places should symbolize typical screens.
+Avoid screens that are dynamic in the sense of animations.
 Please keep in mind that the screenshots and the comparisons take time, hence, do not add too many verification points.

 ### Dry-Run
 After the first training round, you should verify the screen shots taken and see if there are roughly correct.
 Visually inspect them before you start to train the masks.